-The Office of Middle School Education analyzes enrollment projections and available class space and prepares budget proposals for general education staffing including administrators, teachers, teacher assistants and support staff.
+The Office of Middle School Education analyzes enrollment projections and available class space and prepares budget proposals for general education staffing including administrators, teachers, teacher assistants, and support staff.
 The Director prepares and administers the budgeted per-pupil allotments for instructional materials and postage.
-The selection process for the Washington Post Distinguished Educational Leadership Award is coordinated through this office.
-This office also oversees the site-based summer recovery programs typically offered during the month of July.
+This office oversees the site-based summer recovery programs typically offered during the month of July.

 For more information on a specific program, click below.